Screening for Sparse Online Learning: Introduction

+where $\prox_{\gamma\Omega}(\cdot) = \argmin_{\beta} \gamma \Omega(\beta)+ \frac12 \norm{\beta - \cdot}^2$ is called the {\it proximal mapping} of $\Omega$, and has closed form expressions for the above sparsity promoting regularizers~\cite{combettes2011proximal}.
+Note that Prox-SGD is equivalent to \eqref{eq:sgd} by taking $Z_t \in \partial \Omega(\beta_{t+1})$.
+However, for the standard Prox-SGD, due to the vanishing step-size $\gamma_t$ and non-vanishing variance in the stochastic gradient estimates, the generated sequence $\seq{\beta_t}$ tends to have full support for all $t$ even though the sought after solution is sparse~\cite{xiao2010dual,lee2012manifold}; see also~\cite{poon2018local} for an explicit example.
+As a result, one cannot easily exploit the sparsity-promoting structure of $\Omega$ for computational gains.

-Motivated by the popularity of online optimization algorithms, in this paper, we address the non-sparseness problem (\ie no support identification) of online optimization algorithms by combining them with the idea of safe screening rules \cite{ghaoui2010safe,ndiaye2017gap}.
-More precisely, our contributions in this paper~are, \begin{itemize} \item By adapting gap safe screening rules of \cite{ndiaye2017gap} to online algorithms, we propose an online screening rule.
-The proposed rule only needs to evaluate function values at the sampled data, hence has very low per iteration complexity.
-In particular, we show how to construct a ``dual certificate'' along the iterations which allows us to apply gap safe rules to screen out certain features.
+In this paper, we address the non-sparseness problem (\ie no support identification) of online algorithms by combining them with the idea of safe screening rules~\cite{ghaoui2010safe,ndiaye2017gap}.
+More precisely, our contributions are as follows. \begin{enumerate} \item[{\rm (i)}] By adapting gap-safe screening rules of~\cite{ndiaye2017gap} to online algorithms, we propose an online-screening rule.
+The proposed rule only needs to evaluate function values at the sampled data, hence has low per iteration complexity.
+In particular, we show how to construct a ``dual certificate'' along the iterations which allows us to apply gap-safe rules to screen out certain features.
 Moreover, this certificate can be built alongside any convergent online algorithms.

-\item The consequence of screening rules for online optimization is support identification of $\beta_t$, \ie dimension reduction.
-It allows us to locate exactly which features are of interests.
-More importantly, significant computational gains can be obtained since the per iteration complexity scales from $n$ the dimension of the variable to $\kappa$ the sparsity of the solution.
+\item[{\rm (ii)}] The consequence of screening rules for online optimization is support identification of $\beta_t$, \ie dimension reduction, which allows us to locate features of interests.
+More importantly, significant computational gains can be obtained as per iteration complexity scales from $n$ (the dimension of the variable $\beta$) to $\kappa$ (the sparsity of the solution~$\beta^\star$).

-\end{itemize} It should also be noted that, the support identification indicates the global non-smooth optimization problem (in $\RR^n$) locally becomes smooth (restricted to the support of $\beta^\star$).
-It can be even strongly convex if the Hessian of $F_\eta$ along $\supp(\beta^\star)$ is positive definite.
-As a result, higher-order optimization methods such as BFGS and other quasi-Newton methods can be applied, which in turn provides even faster performance.

-\begin{remark} To remedy the problem of no activity identification, Regularized Dual Averaging (RDA) \cite{xiao2010dual} was proposed as an alternative online algorithm, and it is known that RDA has activity identification in finite time \cite{lee2012manifold}.
-The work \cite{lee2012manifold} furthermore proposed to exploit this identification property by changing to higher order methods after identification.
-One consequence of our present work is that screening can also be used alongside RDA and thereby provide savings in memory cost, even before identification is achieved. \end{remark}